 - This section of the Monitoring Report shows progress against the 14 WLP monitoring indicators as set out in the Waste Local Plan Monitoring Plan (pp91-93). - 63.
 In several cases Sustainability Appraisal (SA) indicator requirements have been combined with WLP indicators and this is shown under each green indicator header.
 Other policy and legislative monitoring requirements such as the National Planning Policy for Waste (NPPW) and Waste Framework Directive (WFD) are also shown, where applicable. - 64.
 As explained at the beginning of the Implementation Plan (Section 4), to aid understanding of who contributes to monitoring of each indicator, under each green indicator header, the partners involved in monitoring are shown.
-The actions suggested against each indicator may require collaboration and dialogue with these partners through the proposed WLP Monitoring Group. - 65.
+The actions suggested against each indicator may require collaboration and dialogue with these partners. - 65.
 Where targets for indicators have been set in the WLP they are shown, and performance and subsequent need for action measured against them.
-Progress against targets will continue to be monitored and will also be used to help inform the scope of WLP 5 Year Review.
+Progress against targets will continue to be monitored and will also be used to inform the WLP 5 Year Review.